CoderDojo-Content/Intermediate-Unity/en/GUI.md

 4. Play around with the properties in the **Text Script**with the **Inspector**.
 Make sure you change the color to something that will show up on your background (white works well) and set the **Font Size** to 27.

-5. If you check the Game View you will be able to see there the score will be displayed.
+5. If you check the Game View you will be able to see where the score will be displayed.
 It's in the center, but you can move it to a better spot.
 Use the text element's **Rect Transform** in the **Inspector** to move the score into the corner of the screen (use the **x** and **y** values to move it into place).

     ![](/assets/GUIImage.png)